 Testing can also be done off campus by a vendor/supplier or a third-party consultant.
 All third-party testing must follow the standards approved by Dan Jones, CDAO (Chief Digital Accessibility Officer) and ICTARB (ICT Accessibility Review Board).

-For more information about the Accessibility and Usability Lab and their methodology, visit the AUL page on the Accessibility website.
+For more information about the Accessibility and Usability Lab and their methodology, visit the Digital Accessibility website.

 There is no cost for AUL testing.